 The reciprocal health care agreement (RHCA) lets Medicare card-holding Australians access limited medical services in certain countries.
 This means Medicare-eligible Australians in the UK are covered for in-patient public hospital treatments and accommodation.

-But the RHCA won't cover any prescription medicines/supplies, or any other medical treatments you require, including any hospital outpatient treatments and all private hospital services.
+But the RHCA won't cover any prescription medicines or supplies, certain medical treatments you require such as outpatient treatments or all private hospital services.

 The RHCA also doesn't cover emergency evacuation, repatriation, or any dental costs.
 You can find out more here.